sametweb/url-shortener-fe/README.md

 # url-shortener-fe

-URL shortening app front-end repository
+URL shortening app front-end repository.
+For the back-end, please refer to [url-shortener repository](https://github.com/sametweb/url-shortener).

 The application is deployed on https://omiturl.com